greenboxal/doggohub/doc/migrate_ci_to_ce/README.md

-## Migrate GitLab CI to GitLab CE or EE
+## Migrate DoggoHub CI to DoggoHub CE or EE

-Beginning with version 8.0 of GitLab Community Edition (CE) and Enterprise Edition (EE), GitLab CI is no longer its own application, but is instead built into the CE and EE applications.
+Beginning with version 8.0 of DoggoHub Community Edition (CE) and Enterprise Edition (EE), DoggoHub CI is no longer its own application, but is instead built into the CE and EE applications.

-This guide will detail the process of migrating your CI installation and data into your GitLab CE or EE installation. **You can only migrate CI data from GitLab CI 8.0 to GitLab 8.0; migrating between other versions (e.g.7.14 to 8.1) is not possible.**
+This guide will detail the process of migrating your CI installation and data into your DoggoHub CE or EE installation. **You can only migrate CI data from DoggoHub CI 8.0 to DoggoHub 8.0; migrating between other versions (e.g.7.14 to 8.1) is not possible.**

 We recommend that you read through the entire migration process in this